aracloud/easy-k8s-setup/README.md

-## Easy way to setup k8s cluster on ESXi for lab purposes
+## Easy way to setup a Kubernetes (k8s) cluster on ESXi for lab purposes

 Prep Vagrant: